 For example, before Salesforce, Zero was using three disparate systems that dealers needed to negotiate – one for sales, one for service, and one for marketing.
 Dealers had to send in paper warranty cards to register new owners.
 The result?
 Zero employees would stand around the fax machine waiting for new paperwork to come through.
 “How can we be a high-tech company and not deliver a high-tech experience?” asks Aaron Cheatham, Director of Customer Experience at Zero.
-Zero was ready to take a new look at its entire business so they partnered with Salesforce Ignite, a customer-driven innovation program.
-“Every year we’re looking to grow revenue by 100%,” says Cheatham.
+Zero was ready to take a new look at its entire business so they partnered with Salesforce Ignite, a customer-driven innovation programme, “Every year we’re looking to grow revenue by 100 %,” says Cheatham.
 “That’s why we need a platform that can grow with us, and we discovered that Salesforce could transform our entire business.”
-Through the Ignite program, Zero and Salesforce used a human-centered design approach to reimagine the rider and dealer experience.
-This resulted in a solution powered by Salesforce Customer 360 that delivered a high-touch customer experience surpassing anything available in the industry.
+Through the Ignite programme.
+Zero and Salesforce used a human-centred design approach to reimagine the rider and dealer experience.
+This resulted in a solution powered by the Salesforce Customer Success Platform that delivered a high-touch customer experience surpassing anything available in the industry.

 “We hope that everybody who buys our bike has a great experience with the product,” says Richard Walker, CEO.
 “But to be a world-class brand, everything else has to work, every other touchpoint the customer has with you has to be first class, and that is what Salesforce has enabled us to do.”